apache/activemq-website/src/components/classic/documentation/how-do-i-change-the-logging.md

 ![](assets/img/reloadLog4jProperties2.png)

 After clicking the **reloadLog4jProperties** button, the dialog pops up stating, 'Method successfully invoked'.
 This just lets you know that the `reloadLog4jProperties` method was invoked to reload the `conf/log4j.properties` file.
-Now notice in the terminal where ActiveMQ Classic is running that the logging that is being output is now DEBUG:
+Now notice in the terminal where ActiveMQ is running that the logging that is being output is now DEBUG:
 ```
 INFO  WebConsoleStarter              - ActiveMQ WebConsole initialized.
 INFO  /admin                         - Initializing Spring FrameworkServlet 'dispatcher'